-Our object of interest in this document is a random measure field.
-A natural question, when working with spatial objects, is to quantify the impact of a prior on the regularity of the delivered predictions.
-Quantifying the spatial regularity of such an object boils down to quantifying how similar two probability measures $\SLGPM{\xX}{}$, $\SLGPM{\xX'}{}$ are when their respective predictors $\xX, \xX'$ become close.
+Our object of interest here is a random measure field.
+A natural question when working with spatial objects is to quantify the spatial regularity.
+In our context, this involves measuring the similarity between two probability measures $\SLGPM{\xX}{}$, $\SLGPM{\xX'}{}$ depending on the closeness of their respective indices $\xX, \xX'$.

 This investigation requires distances (or dissimilarity measures) between both measures and locations, and we will consider different ones.
-To compare two measures, we will consider appropriate semi-distances.
-For locations, we will consider the sup norm over $D$ as well as the canonical distance associated to the covariance kernel of the Gaussian random increment field.
+To compare two measures, we will consider appropriate distances.
+For locations, we will consider the sup norm over $D$ as well as the canonical distance associated to the covariance kernel of the Gaussian random field of increments.

-In this particular case, we are focusing on two notions of regularity.
-The first one being the almost sure continuity of the SLGP, the second one being inspired by the Mean-Squared continuity on the scalar valued case.
-For the latter, we will prove statements of the following form: for a given dissimilarity between measures $\mathfrak{D}$ and for a SLGP $\proc{Y}{\xX, t}{(\xX, t) \in D \times \xI}$, under sufficient regularity of the covariance kernel $\kincrement$ underlying $Y$:
+Within this context, we focus on two notions of regularity: (i) the almost sure continuity of the SLGP, and (ii) a generalization of mean-squared continuity from the scalar-valued case to the measure-valued setting.
+Regarding the latter, we will prove results of the following form: given a dissimilarity $\mathfrak{D}$ between probability measures and a SLGP $Y=\proc{Y}{\xX, t}{(\xX, t) \in D \times \xI}$, under sufficient regularity of the covariance kernel $\kincrement$ underlying $Y$, the following holds:

-We will also provide bounds on the convergence rate.
-In this work, we shall focus on $\mathfrak{D}$ being either $d_H$ the Hellinger distance, $d_{TV}$ the Total variation distance or $KL$ the Kullback-Leibler divergence.
-The choice of these three dissimilarity measures is motivated by the following Lemma.
+We will also establish bounds on the convergence rate.
+In this work, we focus on the following dissimilarity measures for $\mathfrak{D}$: $d_H$ the Hellinger distance, $d_{TV}$ the Total Variation distance, $KL$ the Kullback-Leibler divergence, or $V$ a squared log-ratio dissimilarity: $V(f_1, f_2) := \int_\xI \left( \log \frac{ f_1(u)}{f_2(u)}\right)^2 \,du$.
+The choice of these specific dissimilarity measures is motivated by the following Lemma.

-\begin{lemma}[Bounds on distances between measures: from Lemma 3.1 of \citep{vandervaart2008Rates}] There exists two constants $C_{KL}, C_{TV} > 0$ such that for $f_1$ and $f_2$ two positive probability density functions on $\xI$:
+\begin{lemma}[Bounds on distances between measures] There exists constants $C_{KL}, C_{V}, C_{TV} > 0$ such that for $f_1$ and $f_2$ two positive probability density functions on $\xI$:

 where $h := \Vert \log(f_1) - \log(f_2) \Vert_\infty$. \end{lemma}